Akaflieg-Freiburg/enroute/_pages/privacy.markdown

 toc: true
 ---

-# Privacy Policies for the **enroute** App
+# Privacy Policies for the **Enroute Flight Navigation** App

-The **enroute** app has been designed to not send any data to us.
+The app **Enroute Flight Navigation** has been designed to not send any data to us.
 We do not track our users.
 We do not collect data.
 However, note the following.

 - The app contains third-party software components, including map rendering software from [MapBox, Inc.](https://www.mapbox.com/)  While we have checked that no data is collected by these components, there is a chance that we overlooked something.